pyQode/pyqode.core/doc/source/getting_started.rst

     from PySide.QtGui import QApplication
     from PySide.QtGui import QMainWindow
-    from pcef import openFileInEditor  # utility function to open a file in the editor from pcef.base import QCodeEditor  # the most basic editor widget (no modes nor panels installed)
+    from pcef import openFileInEditor  # utility function to open a file in the editor from pcef.core import CodeEditorWidget  # the most basic editor widget (no modes nor panels installed)

     def main():